Polonium hydride: Properties

 Polonium hydride is a more covalent compound than most metal hydrides because polonium straddles the border between metals and metalloids and has some nonmetallic properties.
 It is intermediate between a hydrogen halide like hydrogen chloride and a metal hydride like stannane.

 It should have properties similar to that of hydrogen selenide and hydrogen telluride, other borderline hydrides.
-It is very unstable at room temperature and must be stored at freezer temperatures to prevent reversion to elemental polonium and hydrogen; this is because it is an endothermic compound, like the lighter hydrogen telluride and hydrogen selenide, and decomposes into its constituent elements, releasing heat in the process.
+It is expected to be an endothermic compound, like the lighter hydrogen telluride and hydrogen selenide, and therefore would decompose into its constituent elements, releasing heat in the process.
 The amount of heat given off in the decomposition of polonium hydride is over 100 kJ/mol, the largest of all the hydrogen chalcogenides.

-Polonium hydride is a liquid due to van der Waals forces, and not due to the same reason as why water (hydrogen oxide) is liquid (hydrogen bonding).

 It is predicted that, like the other hydrogen chalcogenides, polonium may form two types of salts: polonide (containing the Po2− anion) and one from polonium hydride (containing –PoH, which would be the polonium analogue of thiol, selenol and tellurol).
 However, no salts from polonium hydride are known.
 An example of a polonide is lead polonide (PbPo), which occurs naturally as lead is formed in the alpha decay of polonium.

 Polonium hydride is difficult to work with due to the extreme radioactivity of polonium and its compounds and has only been prepared in very dilute tracer quantities.
 As a result, its physical properties are not definitely known.
 It is also unknown if polonium hydride forms an acidic solution in water like its lighter homologues, or if it behaves more like a metal hydride (see also hydrogen astatide).